Macrofacet Theory for Gaussian Process Statistical Surfaces: MACROFACET

 \section{MACROFACET}

-In this section, we propose the macrofacet theory and show how it can connect microfacet theory and GPIS.
+In this section, we propose our macrofacet theory and show how it can connect microfacet theory and the GPSS.

-The core idea of macrofacet is first taking micro-surfaces from micro-space to macro-space and maintaining the total number of micro-surfaces.
-Imaging that we have a volume containing many particles, how we stretch this volume does not change the total number of particles.
-In order to achieve this, we extend the original macro-surface in $z$-axis to get a shell.
-The distance from the upper/lower face to the original macro-surface $f(\mathbf{x})=0$ is $3\sigma$, where $\sigma^2$ is the variance of height distribution of micro-surfaces described in Equation~\ref{eqn:height}.
-Since the probability outside $[-3\sigma, 3\sigma]$ of a Gaussian distribution is low enough to be ignored, we can claim that the shell contains all micro-surfaces.
+The core idea of macrofacet theory is to first take micro-surfaces from the micro-space to the macro-space.
+Meanwhile, the total number of micro-surfaces is maintained.
+Considering a volume containing many particles, how we stretch this volume does not change the total number of particles.
+In order to achieve this, we extend the original macro-surface in the $z$-axis, the geometric normal, to get a shell.
+The distance from the upper/lower face to the original macro-surface where $f(\mathbf{x})=0$ is $3\sigma$, where $\sigma^2$ is the variance of height distribution of micro-surfaces described in Equation~\ref{eqn:height}.
+Since the probability outside $[-3\sigma, 3\sigma]$ of a Gaussian distribution is low enough to be ignored, it is reasonable to assume that the shell contains all micro-surfaces.
 The space inside the shell is a microflake volume.
-Then the micro-surfaces in micro-space become microflakes in macro-space.
+Then the micro-surfaces in the micro-space become microflakes in the macro-space.
 Figure~\ref{fig:extension} shows the extension.

-Then, the height $h$ in micro-space is mapped to SDF $f$ in macro-space \cite{GPIS}.
+Then, the height $h$ in the micro-space is mapped to the SDF $f$ in the macro-space \cite{GPIS}.
 Therefore, we perform parameter conversion in Equation~\ref{eqn:h_density} and Equation~\ref{eqn:micro_sigma_t}:

-And the normal in macro-space is the normalized gradient of SDF.
+The normal in the macro-space is the normalized gradient of the SDF.
 The phase function follows Equation~\ref{eqn:phase}.
-In this way, when $\sigma\to 0$, the shell degenerates to a surface and appears the same as a microfacet surface.
+Hence, when $\sigma\to 0$, the shell degenerates to a surface and appears the same as a microfacet surface.
+However, the derived extinction coefficient and phase function correspond only to the height field macrofacet.
+In Section~\ref{sec:heightfield_macrofacet}, we will establish the connection between the height field macrofacet and fully anisotropic GPSS.
+In Section~\ref{sec:generalized_macrofacet}, we further introduce the generalized macrofacet to connect with the general GPSS.
+Interestingly, the extinction coefficient and phase function of the generalized macrofacet share the same form as those of the height field macrofacet.